New York City Police Department Auxiliary Police: Duties

-Auxiliary Police officers increase the public's perception of police "omnipresence" by patrolling in police cars, on foot and on bicycle.
+Auxiliary Police officers increase the public's perception of police "omnipresence" by patrolling in police cars and on foot.
 The police cars, known in the NYPD as Radio Motor Patrols (or simply "RMPs"), are white with blue decals, the same as regular NYPD police cars.
 The word "AUXILIARY" is placed on the trunk, hood, and front and rear side panels of the vehicles with a red underline.

 Auxiliary Police Officers are equipped with straight wood batons when assigned to normal patrol, ASP batons (when assigned to bicycle patrol), bullet resistant vests, police radios directly linked to the Central Dispatcher, flashlights; whistles, handcuffs, notebooks, and reflective traffic vests.

 With the exception of their badges, which are seven-point stars, in contrast to the shield worn by regular Police Officers, Auxiliary Police officers wear virtually the same uniform as regular officers.
 Additionally, Auxiliary Police Officers wear the regular NYPD patch on both shoulders with a scroll saying "AUXILIARY" on top.

 Auxiliary Police officers in New York City are not permitted to carry a sidearm at any time on duty, even if independently licensed to carry a firearm.
 In other jurisdictions within New York State, some police departments do allow their Auxiliary Police Officers to carry a firearm.

 Auxiliary Police Officers provide patrol presence, observations and reporting of incidents requiring regular police response.
 Auxiliary Police Officers may be involved in life or death situations like a full police officer but do not have the option of the use of a firearm.